ROCKANU/ROCKANU/README.md

 - 🌱 I’m currently learning **Java for backend and SQL for Database**

-- 👯 I’m looking to collaborate on **Rana Hospital And Management system**

 - 💬 Ask me about **React,next**

 - 📫 How to reach me **anushritiwariom@gmail.com**